netdata/netdata/packaging/installer/methods/kubernetes.md

 ## Update/reinstall the Netdata Helm chart

-If you update the Helm chart's configuration, run `helm upgrade` to redeploy your Netdata service, replacing `netdata` with the name of the release, if you changed it upon installtion:
+If you update the Helm chart's configuration, run `helm upgrade` to redeploy your Netdata service, replacing `netdata` with the name of the release, if you changed it upon installation:

 ```bash
 helm upgrade netdata netdata/netdata